-Make a list.
-So, when we are talking about data we mean personal information about tenants, if you manage property for some else it could be personal data about the landlord etc. Make a list of what data you hold and where you hold it.
+Make a list of what data you have.
+When we are talking about data we mean personal information about tenants, or if you manage property for some else, personal data about the landlord.
+Make a list of what data you hold and where you hold it.
 It helps to understand what information you have and how it is being stored.

 If you are using a third-party data managing services or cloud software services make sure it is GDPR complaint.